Wood Burning – Hanging Artwork – types of hangers and when I use them

 This applies to all of the hangers.

-This particular board is too thin.
+The upper board is good, but the lower board is too thin.
 The tip of the screw sticks out past the edge of the board.

 I find that using a pilot or guide hole makes it easier to secure the hanger to the board.
-I will be using the nail hole from the flat sawtooth hanger demo.

-It’s very easy to attach.
+Attaching rings is very easy.
 Create a pilot hole where you want the hanger to be.
-Put the hanger in place, and use the screw to secure it to the board.

 Here’s how it looks after I attached it.